Reconstructing k-essence: Unifying the attractor $n_S(N)$ and the swampland criteria: Reconstructing k-essence model

 Also, from eqs.(\ref{ns0}), (\ref{p1}) and (\ref{p2}), we obtain that the scalar spectral index $n_S$ can be rewritten in terms of the $e$-folds $N$ as

 and by considering Eq.(\ref{rl}) the tensor to scalar ratio can be rewritten as

 Here, we note that the expressions for the power spectrum ${\cal{P_S}}(N)$, the scalar spectral index $n_S(N)$ and the tensor to scalar ratio $r(N)$ are the same to the one obtained in the standard GR \cite{Chiba:2015zpa} and these observables depend exclusively on the effective potential and its derivative with respect to $N$.
 This suggests that the coupling parameter $L(\phi)$ can not be rebuild from the one attractor, such as; the scalar spectrum or the scalar spectral index $n_S(N)$ or from the tensor to scalar ratio $r(N)$, as can be seen from eq.(\ref{PN1}) or (\ref{NSN1}) or (\ref{gr8}).
-However, we observe from eq.(\ref{NF}) that the relation between the number of $e$-folds and the inflaton field depends of the coupling parameter $L$ as well as $V$, and then in order to reconstruct the background in our model, we should know the function $L(N)$ from a specific ansatz or parametrization of this coupling function.
+However, we observe from eq.(\ref{NF}) that the relation between the number of $e$-folds and the inflaton field depends on the coupling parameter $L$ as well as $V$, and then in order to reconstruct the background in our model, we should know the function $L(N)$.

 Thus, as in the case of GR the effective potential $V$ in terms of the number $N$ can be obtained from the attractor $n_S(N)$ as

 or also giving the attractor $r(N)$ with which we have that the effective potential becomes